-- The Mayor or Chairperson of the appropriate committee of Council is the spokesperson for an official Council view or position on any issue, unless otherwise agreed.
-Where the Mayor/Chair is absent, requests for comment will be referred to the Deputy Mayor/ Deputy Chair. - 2.
-No other member may comment on behalf of the Council without having first obtained the approval of the Mayor or Chair of the appropriate delegated committee. - In dealing with the media elected members must clarify whether they are communicating a view endorsed by the Council, committee or community board, or are expressing a personal view. - 4.
-Requests for comment on operational matters should be referred to the Chief Executive. - 5.
-The Mayor/Chair may refer any matter to the Chief Executive for their comment; and - 6.
-Members are free to express a personal view to the media or on social media at any time, provided the following rules are observed1: - Comments shall be consistent with the Code; - Comments must not purposefully misrepresent the views of the Council or the views of other members; - Members must adhere to the Council's Social Media Policy; - Social media pages controlled by members and used for making observations relevant to their role as an elected member should be open and transparent, except where abusive or inflammatory content is being posted or where posts include inaccurate or misleading information that is inconsistent with the role of Council in promoting the wellbeing of the community; and - Social media posts about other members, Council staff or the public must be consistent with the Code.
+- 1. In dealing with the media Board members must clarify whether they are communicating a view endorsed by the Community Board or by the Council, or are expressing a personal view. - 2.
+Requests for comment on operational matters should be referred to the Chief Executive. - 3.
+The Chair of the Community Board is the first point of contact for an official view on any issue, unless delegations state otherwise.
+Where the Chair is absent, requests for comment will be referred to the Deputy Chair; - 4.
+The Chair may refer any matter to the Chief Executive for their comment; and - 5.
+No other member may comment on behalf of the Council without having first obtained the approval of the Mayor or Chair of the appropriate delegated committee. - 6.
+Members are free to express a personal view to the media or on social media at any time, provided the following rules are observed1: - Comments shall be consistent with the Code; - Comments must not purposefully misrepresent the views of the Community Board, the Council or the views of other members; - Members must adhere to the Council's Social Media Policy; - Social media pages controlled by members and used for making observations relevant to their role as an elected Community Board member should be open and transparent, except where abusive or inflammatory content is being posted or where posts include inaccurate or misleading information that is inconsistent with the role of the Community Board or Council in promoting the wellbeing of the community; and - Social media posts about other Board members, Council staff or the public must be consistent with the Code.